-Bytes that have more than 2 consecutive zero bits are considered "invalid bytes", because they cannot be read reliably.
-If an invalid byte stored on the disk is read back, it might be read correctly, or it might be read incorrectly as another invalid byte or as a valid byte.
-If a byte is read back as invalid, then some invalid byte is stored on the disk, though it may not be the byte that was read (since the circuitry may have read it wrong).
+Bytes that have more than 2 consecutive zero bits are considered "Invalid bytes", because they cannot be read reliably.
+If an invalid byte stored on the disk is read back, it might be read correctly, or it might be read incorrectly, as another invalid byte or as a valid byte.

+[sic] stored on the disk, though it may not be the byte that was read (since the circuitry may have read it wrong).